-This Agreement is currently in the thirteenth year of a 20-year long agreement.
+This Agreement is currently in the tenth year of a 20-year long agreement.
 TMSI has met its contractual obligation to provide comprehensive insurance coverage and annual financial statements.
-Provided that TMSI is not in breach of the agreement at the end of the original term, it has the option to renew for two further five-year terms until November 21, 2037.
+Provided that TMSI is not in breach of the agreement, it has the option to renew for two further five-year terms until November 21, 2037.

-A review of unaudited financial statements indicates that TMSI Thunderbird Management Services Inc., operating as 6732283 Canada Inc., is in a good financial condition.
-City representatives met in person with TMSI representatives over the course of the year and the two parties were also in frequent contact by email or telephone.
-TMSI is a partner in good standing with the City of Ottawa and the company is meeting its contractual obligations.
-City staff and TMSI representatives communicate on a regular basis.
+A review of unaudited financial statements from 2012 to 2016 indicates that TMSI Thunderbird Management Services Inc., operating as 6732283 Inc., is in a good financial condition.
+City representatives met in person with TMSI representatives several times over the course of the year and the two parties were also in frequent contact by email or telephone.

+TMSI is a partner in good standing with the City of Ottawa.
+The company is meeting its obligations and the City and TMSI communicate on a regular basis.
 TMSI's staff members are cooperative and responsive.